Payments

 Contact Your Gett Representative

 To enable Card-on-File for your integration, contact your Gett representative.
-Our team will work with you to configure secure payment interchange for your specific payment processor and architecture.
+Our team will work with you to integrate your existing payment solution — whatever it is — and configure the secure payment interchange for your architecture.

 Next Steps